reesvarney/OpenChat/README.md

 ![User Interface](https://raw.githubusercontent.com/reesvarney/OpenChat/assets/2020-06-28-01-44-localhost.png)

 ## Install/ Usage
-Support for deployment methods such as heroku will be added in the future, however the current method of storing the config in a .json file won't work in a non-persistant environment.
+I hope to have server binaries potentially in the future to make things easier but in the meantime you will have to install node.

 ### Local
-1. Install the latest version of Node/ NPM and openssl (if you don't already have SSL keys) [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+1. Install the latest version of Node/ NPM [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
-2. Download and unzip the latest release from [https://github.com/reesvarney/OpenChat/releases](https://github.com/reesvarney/OpenChat/releases)
+2. Download and unzip the `server.zip` from the [latest release](https://github.com/reesvarney/OpenChat/releases/latest)
-3. In the unzipped folder, run the setup script, which will install prequisite packages, add an admin user and configure the server's secret.
+3. In the unzipped folder, run the setup script, which will install prequisite packages, and add an admin user.
 ```sh
 npm run setup
 ```